coderdc13/draft-for-api/Newest_Financial_Report.md

 There were optional challenges of trying to gain more money for retirement by starting with an increased investment (more than twenty thousand dollars) and by investing with more risk.
 The student author calculated and listed the percentiles based on bigger initial investments (increased by one and a half, doubled, tripled).
+These answers were provided.
 The student author also made a graph (presented below) of the projected portfolio returns with greater risk, that is, the weight of stock and bond as .9 and .1 (that is, 90% stock and 10% bond).

 ![alt_text](nine.JPG)